alibabaedge/school-testnet-2/testnet_planning.md

 - Make a detailed thread on Twitter about incorrect props, what number you missed, what does it mean and make a PR to the appropriate directory.
 [Tweet directory](https://github.com/Distributed-Validators-Synctems/school-testnet-2/tree/master/tweet)

-`5 points =  5000 atom for everyone who provides a peer.`
+`5 points =  5000 atom for everyone who provides a PR url Twitter thread.`

 ---